graphicsdesk/hadden/README.md

-# graphics-html
-ai2html output for static graphics.
+**Illustrator files and ai2html output for static graphics.**

+## Before Publication

+Remember to add a `width: 100%` style on the largest artboard.